dotnet/docs-aspire/docs/deployment/azure/includes/init-workflow.md

     For more information on the `azd init` command, see [azd init](/azure/developer/azure-developer-cli/reference#azd-init).

-1. If this is the first time you've initialized the app, `azd` prompts you for the environment name:

-    ```azdeveloper
-    Initializing an app to run on Azure (azd init)

-    ?
-Enter a new environment name: [? for help]
-    ```

-    Enter the desired environment name to continue.
-For more information on managing environments with `azd`, see [azd env](/azure/developer/azure-developer-cli/reference#azd-env).

 1. Select **Use code in the current directory** when `azd` prompts you with two app initialization options.

     ```Output